Academic Advising & Support

 Each first-year student is assigned to a faculty member or administrator who acts as the student's academic advisor.
 When students are accepted by a major, normally at the end of the sophomore year, the advising responsibility shifts to the chair, or chair's designate, of the student's major department.
 Requests for a change of advisor in the first two years will be freely granted subject only to equity in the number of advisees assigned to individual advisors.

-Academic support can be accessed through the Office of the Associate Dean for Academic Affairs, the Assistant Dean for Academic Affairs (Liz Derickson), through the Office of Learning Resources, through academic departments (peer mentors, clinics, and review sessions), through the Writing Center (Writing Associates), and in the residence halls (Student Academic Mentors).
+Academic support can be accessed through the Office of the Associate Dean for Academic Affairs, the Assistant Dean for Academic Affairs (Liz Derickson), through academic departments (peer mentors, clinics, and review sessions), through the Writing Center (Writing Associates), and in the residence halls (Student Academic Mentors).
 Tutors are arranged through the Office of the Associate Dean for Academic Affairs or, in some cases, arranged through the individual academic department.
 No fees are required for any of these services.

 For more information on support for students with concussions, please visit our Concussion Team website.